Tommy Wheeldon Jr.

-Thomas Wheeldon Jr. (born 3 May 1979) is an English-Canadian former professional footballer and current head coach of Cavalry FC in the Canadian Premier League.
+Thomas Wheeldon Jr. (born 3 May 1979) is an English former professional footballer and current head coach of Cavalry FC in the Canadian Premier League.

 Playing career

 Wheeldon began his playing career in England with Swindon Town before moving to Torquay United.

 In May 2002, Wheeldon joined the Calgary Storm of the A-League to play under the management of his father, Tommy Wheeldon Sr. He went on to make 28 appearances for the club across two seasons.
 During his time as a player, he also worked as a full-time academy coach and soccer camp director for the club.

 Coaching career

 Calgary Foothills

 After the Calgary Storm folded, Wheeldon decided to remain in Canada and help develop grassroots football.
 After four years as a director for a local soccer academy, he joined the Calgary Foothills as assistant technical director in 2007 and was promoted to technical director a year later.
 In 2015, Wheeldon was named as head coach as the club joined the Premier Development League.
 In his second season as head coach, Wheeldon guided the team to an appearance in the PDL Championship Final before losing to the Michigan Bucks.
 In 2016, Wheeldon received the Jack Buckler Award for outstanding contribution to the sport of soccer within Calgary and area.

-After having accepted the role as head coach and general manager of Cavalry FC, Wheeldon led Calgary Foothills to the 2018 PDL Championship, defeating Reading United AC 4-2.
+After having accepted the role as head coach and general manager of Cavalry FC, Wheeldon led Calgary Foothills to the 2018 PDL Championship, defeating Reading United AC 4–2.